alexurdea/http-record/README.md

   Usage:
     - used by both index.js (so the command line), and the web client via the Client Sync Manager

-- Client Sync Manager (lib/client-sync-manager)
+- Client Sync Manager (lib/client-sync-manager).
+Creates a socket and listens for actions which is calls on the Controller, from Web Client.
+The socket will emit 'user-action-complete'.
   It uses:
     - Controller
-  Usage:
-    - creates a socket and listens for actions which is calls on the Controller, from Web Client.
-The socket will emit 'user-action-complete'

 - Web Client (webclient/) is a web app that accesses the proxy via a web socket, and can send commands to the proxy, change the config, and display recordings